vanshikasharma48/recommendation-system/README.md

-# 🎬 Movie Recommendation System
+# 🎬 Movie Recommendation System (ML + Deployment)

-## 🚀 Project Overview
+## 🚀 Live App

-This project builds a movie recommendation system using machine learning that suggests similar movies based on user selection.
+👉 Add your deployed link here (Streamlit URL)

 ---

+## 📌 Project Overview

+This project builds a **Movie Recommendation System** using machine learning techniques to suggest similar movies based on user selection.

+It mimics how platforms like Netflix and Amazon recommend content to users.

+---

 ## 🎯 Problem Statement

-Streaming platforms need to recommend relevant content to users.
-This project solves that by recommending movies based on similarity.
+With a vast amount of content available, users often struggle to find relevant movies.
+The goal of this project is to:

+* Recommend similar movies
+* Improve user experience
+* Demonstrate recommendation system concepts

 ---

-## 📊 Approach
+## 🧠 Approach

-### 1️⃣ Data
+### 1️⃣ Data Preparation

-* Created dataset with movies and genres
+* Created a dataset containing:

+  * Movie names
+  * Genres

+---

 ### 2️⃣ Feature Engineering

-* Converted text data into numerical format using CountVectorizer
+* Converted text data (genres) into numerical format using:

+  * CountVectorizer

+---

 ### 3️⃣ Similarity Calculation

-* Used cosine similarity to find similar movies
+* Applied **Cosine Similarity** to measure similarity between movies

+---

 ### 4️⃣ Recommendation System

+* Built a function that:

+  * Takes a movie as input
-* Built function to recommend top similar movies
+  * Returns top similar movies

 ---

-## 🌐 Deployment
+### 5️⃣ Deployment

-Built an interactive web app using Streamlit where users can:
+* Developed an interactive web application using Streamlit
+* Users can:

   * Select a movie
-* Get top recommendations instantly
+  * Get top 3 recommendations instantly

+---

+## ⚙️ How It Works

+1. User selects a movie
+2. System finds similarity scores
+3. Returns most similar movies

 ---